Alex Marick: Storylines

 In 2017, Alex assumes the identity of Anna for one-month; during this time, she seduces Valentin Cassadine to steal the Chimera Project.
 When she is caught by Anna and the WSB, she contacts Valentin to help her with her legal issues and, in return, would help him with his own legal issues.
 Alex returns to Port Charles in 2019, at the request of Anna, following Anna's own inquiry about her memories and Alex's one-time involvement with Dr. Arthur Cabot.
 Anna asked Alex what memory she had planted in her by Dr. Cabot, but Alex lied before being sent to prison.
 She later escaped.
 Robert Scorpio, Anna's ex-husband, then suggests that Anna's son with Cesar Faison, Peter August, could actually be Alex's son.

 In 2020, Alex returns just as Anna gets confirmation that Peter is Alex's son and the memory was implanted into Anna.
 She knocks out Anna and ties her up, then takes her place.
-However, Valentin figures out "Anna" is really Alex and Alex holds him captive to.
+However, Valentin figures out "Anna" is really Alex and Alex holds him captive too.
 Robert rescues Anna and Valentin, but Alex escapes by shooting Hamilton Finn, Anna's fiancé and kidnapping a pregnant Maxie Jones, Peter's fiancée.
 Anna tracks Alex and Maxie down to the Haunted Star, and shoots Alex.
 Before Anna can get help, Alex throws herself overboard and is presumed dead.

 In 2021, a video Alex left for Peter is played at the double wedding ceremony of Peter and Maxie, and Anna and Finn, where she reveals that she is Peter's biological mother, not Anna.